In This Article

 If you are struggling to stop drinking alcohol, you may have a drinking problem.
 You are among millions of other people across the country who also face difficulty reducing or quitting their drinking habits.

 Almost one-third of US adults drink excessively, 10 percent of whom are addicted to alcohol.
 An estimated 15 million people are considered alcoholics.

-If you can’t stop drinking, you, too, might have alcohol use disorder (AUD), which encompasses the conditions that some people refer to as alcohol abuse, alcohol dependence, alcohol addiction, and alcoholism.
+If you can’t cut back on drinking, or you just can't stop drinking, you, too, might have alcohol use disorder (AUD).
+This encompasses the conditions that some people refer to as alcohol abuse, alcohol dependence, alcohol addiction, and alcoholism.
 Binge drinkers, alcohol misusers, and alcoholics are not the same, but one can lead to the next as drinking patterns escalate.